Artist Residencies & Volunteer Opportunities

 A supported residency week to delve deep into your work.
 This is best suited to folks who crave wild nature, space, and quiet for their process and especially those exploring themes or subjects that connect to the environment or the culture and concerns of the Arctic.
 You would be living at Singla with one or two other artists plus host, and residents can choose their level of community interaction.
 Open to all disciplines, collaborative cross disciplinary pairs encouraged to apply.

-This week is open to anyone who wants to jump into the work of restoration, renovation, and preservation at Singla.
-This will be a full week where you can mix work and play as part of a lively bunch of volunteers.
-We are asking for 5 hours of work a day in exchange for hot cooked meals, hot saunas, and endless gratitude.
-Project may include: painting and scraping, organizing, carpentry, masonry, cleaning and cataloging of tools, and much more.
-See more details below.
+Volunteer opportunities available for those who wish to jump into the work of restoration, renovation, and preservation at Singla.
+This will usually be a full week where you can mix work and play and be a part of our lively community.
+We ask for 5 hours of work a day in exchange for hot cooked meals, hot saunas, and endless gratitude.
+Projects may include: painting and scraping, organizing, carpentry, masonry, cleaning and boat restoration, and much more.
+Volunteers are accepted on a case by case basis as space allows throughout the year.

 We are looking to welcome a mixture of folks from different creative visual and written disciplines.
 Performance and movement artists are also welcome though we do not have specific studio space for this at the moment.
 We will prioritize those who are already generative in their various fields and strongly encourage applicants who incorporate climate science or environmental issues into their work.
+This is not a “time and space” residency, but instead we provide unique access to the natural environment tailored to the needs of those who have specific projects or lines of inquiry related to the region, its environment, history, challenges, and culture.
 Collaborative pairs may attend together, but please send individual applications and reference whom you wish to work with.
+Applicants wishing to attend with a spouse and child should contact us in advance to discuss.

-The deadline for application submittal to attend the Group Residency, Individual Residency, or Volunteer Week is November 15th, 2024 (for Summer/Fall 2025).
+The deadline for application submittal to attend the Group Residency and Individual Residencies is November 15th, 2025 (for Summer/Fall 2026).
 Our team will review applicants in the following weeks with notifications going out by December 5th.
-If you want to chat about any questions or details, or have notable medical or food concerns please contact us in advance of the deadline by emailing Hannah Viano at starlightandstormsingla@gmail.com.
-We will notify you whether you are accepted or not, and accepted applicants will receive a full packet with travel planning resources and further details.
+If you want to chat about any questions or details, or have notable medical or food concerns please contact us in advance of the deadline by emailing Hannah Viano at starlightandstormsingla@gmail.com We will notify you whether you are accepted or not, and accepted applicants will receive a full packet with travel planning resources and further details.
+Please scroll down for more information.

 Individual Residencies -